 • Encouraging people to buy Escentual Sunscreen SPF50+

 • Being an advocate for sun safety.

-We would like to thank our 2021 key partners, Clarins, Eucerin and Bioderma, for their contributions and support to help end #SunPoverty.
-For 2022, we hope to create an industry-wide movement, bringing more brands on board to help end #SunPoverty.
+We would like to thank our 2023 key partners, Clarins and Shiseido, for their contributions and support to help end #SunPoverty.
+We hope to create an industry-wide movement, bringing more brands on board to help end #SunPoverty.